DarkFunct/MemeCryptor/README.md

 # MemeCryptor

-## Full scale ransomware that encrypt files and puts them in memes using Steganography
+## Full scale ransomware that encrypts files and puts them in memes using Steganography